Course - Empirical research methodologies in IT and digitalization - IT3010

-The course will give insight into the most important areas within empirical research methods in IT and digitalization.
+The course will give insight into the most important areas within empirical research methods in IT (Information Technologies) and digitalization.
 Approaches to empirical research, research design, data generation and analysis will be covered.
 The course gives insight in the most used empirical research methods: Case studies, design science, surveys, and experiments.
-The course provides an introduction to research ethics and managing user data, writing and reviewing research articles, and doing peer reviews.
+The course introduces research ethics and managing user data, writing and reviewing research articles, and doing peer reviews.

 Learning methods and activities

-Lectures, self-study, group-based individual assignments.
-Student groups will conduct a complete cycle of research, including planning, data generation and analysis, paper writing and revision, and presentation in conference.
+Lectures, self-study, group-based and individual assignments.
+Student groups will conduct a complete cycle of research, including planning, data generation and analysis, paper writing and revision, and dissemination.
 Some of the activities happen in predefined dates and require personal attendance by students.

 Further on evaluation